 Lisa is fully vaccinated (and boosted) against COVID-19.
 However, please be aware that FTS is part of a multi-disciplinary wellness clinic (The New Farm Wellness Centre) used by several other independent businesses and their clients.
 As FTS shares a reception area and bathroom with these other businesses, it is possible that you may come into contact with people who may be unvaccinated.
-The New Farm Wellness Centre reception area allows for social distancing and, currently, mask wearing is required upon entry.
-Hand sanitiser is also available at the reception desk and in Lisa's consulting rooms.
+The New Farm Wellness Centre reception area allows for social distancing and hand sanitiser is also available at the reception desk and in Lisa's consulting rooms.

 Please be aware that Lisa may be treating individuals that aren't fully vaccinated (e.g., children).
 Both the reception area and the consulting rooms allow for social distancing during session and you are welcome to wear masks if you wish (or otherwise mandated by a Queensland Government Health Directive).
 Hand sanitiser is available in the consulting rooms and Lisa cleans the space between appointments.